This is a detailed guide about the technical requirements to set up your White-Label platform.

 The kind folks at Trade Defender Social have contributed a video outlining the configuration with AWS CloudFront: https://www.youtube.com/watch?v=qKOGu0li070

-Dropdown Name Changed
+Dropdown Name Changed.

 The "Forward Headers" dropdown has been replaced by: "Cache Based on Selected Request Headers" drop down.

-In the new dropdown selector, the item "All" indicates that no caching will occur and setting this will force CloudFront to pass the correct 'host' header value to app.promorepublic.com
+In the new dropdown selector, the item "All" indicates that no caching will occur and setting this will force CloudFront to pass the correct 'host' header value to app.promorepublic.com.

 Using your own SSL certificate with Apache and Nginx

-If you wish to host your own security certificates, you can do so through a TLS termination proxy.
-You’ll need to edit the configuration file on your proxy web server.
-Note that If you created a CNAME record that points to app.promorepublic.com, you'll need to delete this to host your own SSL certificate.
+Note that if you created a CNAME record that points to app.promorepublic.com, you'll need to delete this to host your own SSL certificate.
 Here are the basic instructions to set up your own SSL using Apache and Nginx web servers.

 apache.conf (example)